AdGem/Android-Example/README.md

 </dependency>
 ```

-AdGem Android SDK requires, at minimum, Android 4.1.
+AdGem Android SDK requires a minimum of Android 4.1.

 Overview
 --------
-AdGem android SDK is automatically configured by a buld system.
-To configure SDK specifically for your project:
+AdGem Android SDK is automatically configured by a build system.
+To configure the SDK specifically for your project:
 1. Add ```adgem_config.xml``` to ```res/xml``` folder of your project structure:
 ```xml
 <adgem-configuration applicationId="ADGEM_APP_ID"